Admissions Open

 • Internships & Industry Projects (hands-on exposure)

-The syllabus ensures students are job-ready by providing theoretical knowledge, practical case studies, and real-world exposure.
-By the end of the program, students develop the ability to handle financial planning, investment strategies, and economic forecasting.
+The syllabus ensures that students are job-ready by integrating theoretical knowledge, practical case studies, and real-world exposure.
+As the course progresses, they gradually strengthen their expertise through a combination of classroom learning and industry projects.

 Top Colleges for BBA in Finance in Uttar Pradesh